serejandmyself/serejandmyself.github.io/_posts/2019-08-02-Whats-out-there-to-watch-in-crypto-?.md

 categories: [crypto]
 ---

+# Whats out there to read in crypto?

 Here is to a topic that I have been waiting to write for a while about.
 One about crypto-bloggers, crypto-chats and all the other shit you should (not) be spending your most valuable resource on - your time.

 And I’m not planning to write a list of people you should follow; quite the opposite I guess.